 Starting with accommodations and ending with Chicago attractions – booking in advance means more choice, better prices, and less time wasted queuing.
 After all, you want to make the most of your trip to Chicago and not spend your precious time standing in line or have to stay at a hotel far from everything because the best options are either too expensive or aren’t available anymore.

 Sometimes, tickets for the main attractions are cheaper if booked online at least a day in advance.
 Not to mention that some activities can sell out.
-In addition, booking in advance, you can read customer reviews, compare different options, and avoid disappointment.
+In addition, by booking in advance, you can read customer reviews, compare different options, and avoid disappointment.

 Good to know: The most popular tour in Chicago is the Chicago River Architecture Cruise.
 No visit to Chicago would be complete without doing this.